Forest Hill Bowling Club

 Equipment

-Woods or bowls – These come in sets of four and range in sizes, from 00 to 7 as well as different biases and weights.
+Woods or bowls – These come in sets of four and range in sizes, from 0000 to 6 as well as different biases and weights.
 The club has sets of bowls or woods you can use and try out before you decide to get your own.
-A set of new bowls cost from £200 upwards, although there are lots of second hand bowls that can found much cheaper than that.
-We would not recommend you to buy woods until you have tried a few different ones.
-Our coaches can give you advice on which woods to buy.
+A set of new bowls cost from £400 upwards, although there are lots of second hand bowls that can found much cheaper than that.
+We would not recommend you to buy bowls until you have tried a few different ones.

 Shoes – To prevent damage to the green these have to be flat with little or no tread.